-relevant accounting procedures as they relate to the specific annual investor statements, and a review conclusion on the annual investor statements, quarterly reports in certain circumstances and information accessible to clients electronically.
-These class orders provide requirements for the form and content of the report in these circumstances.
+- (c) a statement as to whether or not the auditor has any reason to believe that any annual investor statements, quarterly reports or information accessible electronically is materially misstated. - 122.
 Reports provided under these class orders may provide sufficient appropriate audit evidence for a user auditor.
 If additional evidence is required by the user auditor, a service auditor's report on controls or on financial information may be requested.
 IDPS or IDPS-like services generally include custody and investment administration, consequently, if a type 1 or 2 report is provided the user auditor can reasonably expect the operator (service organisation) and service auditor of an IDPS to report on the control objectives for the relevant services provided in this guidance statement.